avodonosov/pocl/README.md

 For popular libraries used by many web pages (e.g. jquery), large part of the library may be downloaded from Internet to the local cache, and only part of that code is loaded into each particular web page.
 (This assumes we don't require all the application code to be combined into a single file).

-When deciding what to load, consider not just what web application is it, but what browser is used; maybe differenticate users into classes (occasional user who only invokes minor part of fuctionality versus pro users who use more features).
+When deciding what to load, consider not just what web application is it, but what browser is used; maybe differentiate users into classes (occasional user who only invokes minor part of fuctionality versus pro users who use more features).

 How important is the win we have?
-If we reduce the javascript size to 50% (1.1), or even implemnet the more intelliject handling (1.2) by loading only around 20% of JS initially, and preloading in background the scripts probable to be used soon (for example, when initial google sarch page is loaded, we chould load in background the scripts necessary for the search results page).
-Will it improve significanlty the performance of particular web applications, user system in general, and Internet as a whole?
+If we reduce the javascript size to 50% (1.1), or even implement the more intelligent handling (1.2) by loading only around 20% of JS initially, and preloading in background the scripts probable to be used soon (for example, when initial google sarch page is loaded, we could load in background the scripts necessary for the search results page).
+Will it improve significantly the performance of particular web applications, user system in general, and Internet as a whole?

-Security: what if somebody malicously submits false the usage statistics?
+Security: what if somebody maliciously submits false the usage statistics?
 In the worst case whole the javascript code will be loaded into browser, as without POCL - not a big problem.
 And this problem can be solved too.
 For example, services like CloudFlare protect web apps from malicious activities.
 Also, if we differentiate users into classes, the malicious statistics will not affect all the users, only those looking similar to the attacker (maybe only other hooligans like him).

 Privacy: so, we upload code usage statistics to online storage.
-Does it violate user's privacy? - No. First of all, web servers see each URL accesses by the user; if they were going to, spy the URLs is more thatn enough, seeing what JS functions are invoked doesn't change much.
+Does it violate user's privacy? - No. First of all, web servers see each URL accesses by the user; if they were going to, spy the URLs is more than enough, seeing what JS functions are invoked doesn't change much.
 And most importantly, the POCL statistics is anonymous.